What is atypical fibroxanthoma?

 Atypical fibroxanthoma (AFX) is a dermal spindle-cell tumour that typically occurs on the head and neck of sun damaged older people.
 The tumour-like growth should be considered a type of skin cancer but it may behave in a benign fashion.

 A rare type of atypical fibroxanthoma occurs in younger patients on parts of the body that are not normally overexposed to the sun.
 These tumours are usually found on the trunk and extremities and tend to be larger and slower growing.

 The development of atypical fibroxanthomas is associated with ageing, sun exposure (ultraviolet radiation) and/or ionising radiation (X-rays).
 Both forms of radiation can cause abnormal growth of atypical spindle cells.
 These are believed to come from fibrous cells in the dermis or from epidermal keratinocytes.

 Reports have shown an increased incidence of atypical fibroxanthoma in patients with acquired immune deficiency syndrome (AIDS) and in patients who are immune suppressed, for example because of organ transplantation.

-Atypical fibroxanthoma affects both genders equally, with a mean age of 69 years at diagnosis.
+Atypical fibroxanthoma affects both sexes equally, with a mean age of 69 years at diagnosis.

 Atypical fibroxanthoma often appears in areas that have received excessive sun exposure, usually around the scalp, ears, nose, cheeks, and back of the neck, or in areas where individuals may have previously received radiotherapy treatment.
 They have also been reported to occur on the trunk, extremities, and in sun-protected areas.